georgiitonchev/Unity-Co-op-dialogue-POC/README.md

 ![image](https://github.com/georgiitonchev/Unity-Co-op-dialogue-POC/assets/16121911/51762a43-c0ae-475a-bb17-eca9d70a51d0)

-The result can be seen in the following videos:
+The results can be seen in the following videos:

 Change group: